 HEADSUP Kildare is overseen by a broad range of representatives from sixteen statutory and community organisations.
 The IAG supports the development and the direction of the programme, inline with the principles, pillars and work practices locally, with the participants as the centre of the programme.
 The IAG’s role is to ensure best practice is adhered to, strong governance and provides guidance and expertise to the programme.

-Our pilot project (March 2015 – May 2016) developed in Kildare town demonstrated considerable success in reaching a priority target group of "Connecting for Life" - rural, middle aged socially isolated men, improved mens mental health, increased confidence and self esteem and thereby reduced their vulnerability to suicide.
+The pilot project (March 2015 – May 2016) developed in Kildare town demonstrated considerable success in reaching a priority target group of "Connecting for Life" - rural, middle aged socially isolated men, improved men's mental health, increased confidence and self esteem and thereby reduced their vulnerability to suicide.

 We have delivered sixty programmes across the county to men.
 Since Covid restrictions, we have had to adapt our programmes and thus have moved to a combination of online programme delivery and phone support.

 We will offer two programmes online:

 Our next full programme will be held in Newbridge (online) in September 2021.
 Please get in touch for more information (Call Deirdre 085 1068305) or send in referral form.

 The below section details all of events we've run to date.
 You can follow our social pages for more information on these fun events.